 For more information about certificates, please refer to SSL web service certificates.
 For more information about how to set up the certificate on your server, refer to Setting up 2-way SSL, .Net or Setting up 2-way SSL, Java.

 Signicat’s web services in production require you to provide a client SSL certificate with all web service calls.
 Signicat also requires that all clients must be authenticated with a client SSL certificate.
-The client SSL certificate is issued by Signicat on request and may be used to authenticate a web service client to Signicat web service.
-The SSL certificate must be installed on the server(s) where you are making web service requests to Signicat.
+The client SSL certificate is issued by Signicat on request and may be used to authenticate a web service client towards Signicat’s web service.
+The SSL certificate must be installed on the server(s) from which you are making web service requests to Signicat.
 The certificate will identify a client and give the client access to web service calls.

 |The client SSL certificate is a very security sensitive asset.
 Anyone with the correct client SSL certificate can make web service requests on your behalf and get access to your documents at Signicat.
 It is very important that this certificate is kept secret.|

 The certificate will provide access to all data associated with that particular “service” which is registered in the certificate.
 If a customer has more than one client, each client should have a separate certificate.

 It is not necessary to use certificates to use Signicat web service in a test environment.
 The requirement for SSL client certificates applies only to web services in production.

 Ask for a certificate

-Send a request towhere you ask for a SSL client certificate for your service.
+Send a request toand ask for a SSL client certificate for your service.

 Signicat needs the following information: